Fariha1865/Chatbot-using-word2Vec-and-cosine-similarity/README.md

 **• Lemmatization:** Lemmatization is the process of grouping together the different inflected forms of a word so they can be analyzed as a single item.
-We used it so that if someone writes a word ‘mostly’, classifier can understand it and give us the best result possible.
+We used it so that if someone writes a word ‘mostly’, classifier can understand it and give us the best result possible.You can also use stemming instead of lemmatization.

 **Word2vec:** Word2vec is to group the vectors of similar words together in vector space and it